pcapexpress/pcapexpress.github.io/TECH-BUREAU-PHASE-01.md

 -A INPUT -p tcp -m multiport --dports 22,80,443,3306<br> -m state --state NEW -j LOG --log-prefix <span class="orange"><strong>"BUREAU-SCAN: "</strong></span>
 -A INPUT -p tcp -m tcp --dport 8000 -m state --state NEW<br> -j LOG --log-prefix <span class="orange"><strong>"BUREAU-EXFIL-HTTP: "</strong></span>
 </code></pre>
 Here we have 2 iptable rules.
-The servers iptablels is watching for any suspicious incoming traffic to the main ports<br>
+The server is watching for any suspicious incoming traffic to the main ports<br>
-raising the alert in case of an outside port scan.
-And a specific rule that will alert us if data is leaving via port 8000.
+raising an alert in the case of an outside port scan.<br>
+And a specific rule that will alert us if data is leaving via port 8000.<br>

 <img src="assets/images/tech-bureau/phase.01/20.custom-nmap.png">
 <small>“03.custom-nmap.png”<small>

-he custom rule reacts to the supplied BUREAU-SCAN string and feeds it to the rule below witch throttles the sensitivity, so we don't see an over saturation of alerts in our dashboard.<br>
+The custom rule reacts to the supplied BUREAU-SCAN string and feeds it to the rule below witch throttles the sensitivity,<br>
+so we don't see an over saturation of in our dashboard.<br>

 <img src="assets/images/tech-bureau/phase.01/22.custom-exfil.png">
 <small>“04.custom-exfil.png”<small>